30 Dec 7+ Best WordPress RSS Feed Plugins You Can Have in 2020

 #1 Feedzy RSS Feeds

-The first free RSS plugin in our list is Feedzy RSS Feeds, a trusted RSS feed plugin from ThemeIsle.
-ThemeIsle churns out WordPress themes and plugins that are used by hundreds of thousands of users all over the world, so this RSS feed plugin lives up to the high expectations they’ve set for their products.
+The first premium RSS plugin in our list is Feedzy RSS Feeds, a trusted RSS feed plugin from Themeisle.
+Themeisle churns out WordPress themes and plugins that are used by hundreds of thousands of users all over the world, so this RSS feed plugin lives up to the high expectations they’ve set for their products.

 Feedzy allows users to easily aggregate RSS feeds into their websites, and insert them by using simple and efficient shortcodes and widgets.
 Feedzy operates at full efficiency, automatically caching feeds for added performance.
-In addition to performance, the plugin also looks great, with features such as display images in the feeds.
+In addition to performance, the plugin looks great, with features such as image display in the feeds.
+If you want article spinner integration from WordAi or SpinnerChief, it is provided in Themeisle’s premium plans.
 Overall, Feedzy RSS Feeds is a great option to take a look at.

-It’s another widget plugin (as the name says itself) but it not only displays feeds of a single blog rather every blog which you’re running either on the same niche or different.
-You are allowed to add your unique titles in the sidebar, show images, blogroll links, define image size, select item orders and even adjust numbers of posts to be displayed.
+It’s another widget plugin to put your website on auto-pilot with RSS Feeds.
+It not only displays feeds of a single blog, but also every blog which you’re running in the same niche.
+You are allowed to add custom fields to new posts with unique titles, show images, skip posts with no content, automatic link stripping, select item orders and even adjust numbers of campaigns with different keywords.

-On top of all the features being offered, the one I personally liked is that links can be added with ‘nofollow’ attribute pretty easily.
-Setting it up is done in no time and users are offered more control over the feeds being displayed in the sidebar or may be in the footer.
+On top of all the features being offered, the one I personally liked is that links can be modified with your own affiliate links pretty easily.
+Setting it up is done in no time and users are offered more control over the feeds being displayed on your website.

-Again this plugin works as per its name.
-If you’re running a blog sharing information posts on different topics then this plugin can do wonders.
+If you’re running a blog sharing information posts on different topics then Category Specific RSS Feed Subscription plugin can do wonders.
 It can help your readers to select a specific category and then they will be receiving feeds for that only rather than from the whole website.